mirogon/GodotMmo/Docs/GodotMmoTodo.md

 - Server spawns enemy
 - Make a OnEnemiesUpdateDeferred function that does everything on the godot thread
 - Enemy moves for a few seconds every few seconds
+- Own Types for static sized strings (16, 32, 64, etc.)
+- Make every packet se- and deserializable with my own functions
+- Remove ToByteArray and FromByteArray from Packet interface and types
+- Define correct new Packet ByteSize's
+- Send enemy pos update
+- Handle enemy pos update
+- Enemies move in one random dir for a few sec every x sec (not more complicated)
+- Add moveDir, moveSpeed and stopepdMoving to SC_EnemyUpdate